F.A.Q.

 Q: Is there somewhere on your site I can post a job opening for a fitness instructor or personal trainer?

 A: We do not allow self-posting on the website as it creates too much spam.
 We will, however, post the opening for you on the members-only section of our website.
-Please send us the full job ad for us to post.
+Please send us the full job ad for the post.
 We will not edit it for you.
+We may also post the job opportunity on our social media.
+Send your request to info@nsfitness.ca.

 Q. I need to hire fitness instructors and personal trainers, how do I know which certifications I need to ask for?